Best Sights and Attractions in Prague

 Petrin Look-out Tower

 Petrin is a 318-m high hill, on the west bank of the Vltava River.
-At the top is Petrin Tower, a view tower built as a look-a-like of the Eiffel Tower but only one -fifth of its size.
+At the top is Petrin Tower, a look-out tower built as a look-a-like of the Eiffel Tower but only one -fifth of its size.
 Wait for a clear day; the view is 299 steps up.

 Zizkov Television Tower